Important change from 1 July 2017

 - Complete copy of the contract, including all special conditions

-Members of the public who are not using a DOL registered user (usually a solicitor or conveyancer) and wish to lodge electronically as an individual can do so after a simple registration process.
-You can electronically lodge scanned documents for a land transfer of declaration of trust via our website after you register with us.
+Alternatively, if you are an individual you must register and lodge via the public lodgement system on our website.
+Registration is a simple process.
+You can electronically lodge scanned documents for a land transfer or declaration of trust via our website after you register with us.

 We will issue a duty assessment once we have verified all documentation and calculations.